Running a website is never simple. But you could be making things more difficult for yourself than they need to be.

 Create a Lasting Impression

-When someone visits your website, you want to give them a reason to remember you.
+So, when someone visits your website, you want to give them a reason to remember you.
 You don’t want them to use your website once, go away and never come back again.

 If that’s what happens, you’re doing something badly wrong.
 So, what are the best ways in which to create a lasting impression?